IrminData/irmin-platform/irmin-console/README.md

   - Some of the API routes are used to proxy requests to Irmin API or other internal services.
   - This is done to improve security, minimise amount of requests on the client side and improve performance.
   - See [Proxy Services](#proxy-services) for information on how these routes are used in the frontend.

+## Sentry and error tracking

+When the `NEXT_PUBLIC_ENVIRONMENT_TYPE` is set to `development`, Sentry is not enabled.
+This is to avoid sending error reports to Sentry when developing.
+Use this mainly for local development.

+Sentry is used to track errors and exceptions in the application.
+The Sentry token is set in the `.env` file.

+See [Sentry Next.js guide](https://docs.sentry.io/platforms/javascript/guides/nextjs/) for more information.

 ## Services